energon-a-secas/enerbot-prime-slack/README.md

-# Slack-CL4P-TP
+# CL4P-TP-Slack

-I had the need of a simple chat bot that acted like Claptrap from Borderlands and "sing" something because hell yeah, so here it is.

-_Just add the icon and give it the name and the magic will be real._
+This new version comes from the history of Enerbot and his companion, a young DevOps.
+The little bot wanted to sing but the former DevOps in charge couldn't achieve that functionality in the old ways.
+He must evolve first... and use a lot of modules in the process.

 # Distribution of files:

+The first step was to learn from the past and fix the little things.
+Sadly, the young DevOps couldn't find a good way to that task.
+Until he remembers, that in fact himself is separated and each one handles a specific function.

+Therefore, his soul composes of mind, will, and emotions should fit at some point in the new needs of functionalities.

-Some functions are couple in modules inside of the following files, don't worry i don't get it either.
+*TL;DR: Some functions are coupled in modules inside of the following files, don't worry I don't get it either.*

 ## Senses